sbhavani/ehr-wallet/docs/access_logs.md

 # Access Logs for Patient Data Sharing

-This document explains how access logs work in the Radiant Flow Imaging Hub application, including the implementation details, data flow, and technical architecture.
+This document explains how access logs work in the Health Wallet application, including the implementation details, data flow, and technical architecture.

 ## 1. Overview